Michelle Legge

 INCOME TAX

-You could, however, avoid this tax if you held the ETH for a year before making your purchase.
-Gains after one year of purchase are tax free.
+You could, however, avoid this tax if you held the crypto for a year before making your purchase.
+Gains after one year of purchase are tax-free.

 Getting paid in Bitcoin or cryptocurrency